Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 Lender registration

-Before working with a lender, check their registration to ensure they’re registered and authorized to work in your state.
+Before working with a lender, check their registration to ensure they’re authorized to do business in your state.
 If a lender isn’t registered in your state, they legally cannot offer you a loan, and it would be a crime for them to offer one.

 Cold-calling offers

-Reputable lenders do not usually make offers by phone, door-to-door or via mail solicitations.
+Reputable lenders do not usually make offers by phone, door-to-door, or via mail solicitations.
 Beware of alleged government agencies using phone calls or text messages to contact you, claiming you owe them money.
-Similarly, impulsive “act immediately” offers are usually a sign that a lender is fraudulent.
+Similarly, impulsive “act immediately” offers are usually a sign of a fraudulent lender.

 How to identify safe loan companies